Cybermoya-pro/sweetlink/examples/basic-web/README.md

 This example intentionally keeps things simple:

 - Secrets are generated locally via `resolveSweetLinkSecret({ autoCreate: true })`.
+Point the helper at your own key management flow before deploying.
-- Only the `runScript` and `navigate` command types are implemented on the browser client.
+- The browser imports `createSweetLinkClient` / `createSessionStorageAdapter` directly from `sweetlink/runtime/browser`, so you can copy that snippet into any framework.
-- Console forwarding uses a lightweight wrapper around the built-in `console` methods.
+- The runtime now handles every command SweetLink supports (runScript, navigate, screenshots, selector discovery, console streaming).
+Your app only needs to implement the handshake endpoint and adopt whatever UI makes sense for operators.

-Adapt the handshake route and client logic to match your security and UX requirements before deploying to production.
+Adapt the handshake route and status wiring to match your security and UX requirements before deploying to production.